collapsed-stacks/startups/questions/12602/how-to-successfully-achieve-a-transition-from-a-group-of-friends-to-a-company.md

 - posted by: [BrettFromLA](https://stackexchange.com/users/2813127/brettfromla) on 2017-05-04
 - score: 2

-<p>Discuss it as a group!
+Discuss it as a group!
 All of you are smart.
 You can all speak openly with each other.
-If everyone discusses it - perhaps for several days, or even weeks - you will come up with an arrangement that works for the firm and that everyone is comfortable with.</p>
+If everyone discusses it - perhaps for several days, or even weeks - you will come up with an arrangement that works for the firm and that everyone is comfortable with.

-<p>The hierarchy of the firm will be paramount.
+The hierarchy of the firm will be paramount.
 Friends are typically equals, but this is YOUR business: YOU are the president / CEO / boss, and they are employees of the firm.
 Employees can be reprimanded or even terminated for insubordination.
-Your friends don't consider themselves "subordinate" to you, but in business, that will need to be an understanding.</p>
+Your friends don't consider themselves "subordinate" to you, but in business, that will need to be an understanding.

-<p>(By the way - good luck!
+(By the way - good luck!
 I'm envious of your plans!
-It sounds like a really fun endeavor!)</p>
+It sounds like a really fun endeavor!)

 ## Answer 12621